The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 <https://www.youtube.com/watch?v=JNfYQShpXJY>

-*Example of slidecasting without sprint, watch how the emote bar lights up each cast*
+*Example of slidecasting without sprint, watch how the emote bar lights up each cast.*

 <https://www.youtube.com/watch?v=09Cl4T2kzOY>

-*Example of slidecasting with sprint*
+*Example of slidecasting with sprint.*

 Prepositioning can also help you get the most out of your slidecasts.
 For example, if a semi-random mechanic requires you to be in one of two locations depending on the telegraph, you can preposition yourself between the two potential safe spots so you have an easy time reaching either of them.